WHY SIGN UP for a FARM SHARE CSA SUBSCRIPTION?

 deal with unwanted veg.

 because someone else opted not to take their portion!
+We work to get unwanted produce to

 6. Tasty varieties you can't buy at the